 More specifically, and for reasons related to the size of the order or a lack of liquidity of the instrument, CAW may, at its own initiative, execute the order in several tranches and/or over several days.
-In this case it's considered a 'care order'.
+In this case, it is a care order.